dotnet/docs-maui/docs/platform-integration/appmodel/app-information.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-The `AppInfo` class is available in the `Microsoft.Maui.ApplicationModel` namespace.
+The `AppInfo` and `IAppInfo` types are available in the `Microsoft.Maui.ApplicationModel` namespace.

 ## Read the app information